Qui Tam Litigation under the federal False Claims Act

 It is well known that corporate and individual compliance with the requirements of any law–regardless of whether we are talking about parking violations or serious crimes like murder–are governed by the same basic considerations.
 In no specific order, those general requirements are: (1) the likelihood that transgressions of the law will be detected; (2) the likelihood that observed transgressions will be prosecuted; (3) the substance of the behavior the law forbids; (4) the nature and quality of the evidence required to prove a violation; and (5) the severity of the potential sanctions.

 Our state and federal governments have been quite good at addressing factors three through five.
 To address factors one and two however the help of private citizens and lawyers is necessary, and that is why false claims act legislation creates rewards and incentives to encourage individuals to come forward and to encourage lawyers in private practice to handle these cases.
-Companies or individuals who violate the False Claims Act are liable for up to three times the total dollar amount of the fraud, plus an additional penalty ranging from $5,500 to $11,000 for each false claim submitted to the government, plus payment of all attorney’s fees and litigation costs.
+Companies or individuals who violate the False Claims Act are liable for up to three times the total dollar amount of the fraud, plus an additional penalty ranging from $10,781 to $21,562 for each false claim submitted to the government, plus payment of the relator’s attorney’s fees and litigation costs.

 Informers (or “qui tam relators” as they are sometimes called) with personal, first-hand knowledge of fraud or false claims on the government may be eligible to bring a qui tam case.
 Although the ultimate payout could be large–a qui tam relator is eligible to receive between 15 and 30 percent of the government’s total recovery, depending on the exact circumstances–such recoveries are neither easy nor quick.

-$67 million $79 million to the United States Treasury as well as to various state treasuries.
+$67 million $79 million $80 million to the United States Treasury as well as to various state treasuries.

 If you would like to tell us more about your potential case and see if our firm might be a good fit for you, please click here.